SolaceDev/solace-dev-codelabs/markdown/mulesoft-connector/mulesoft-connector.md

 Now that you have created a publisher flow and tested it out, let's go ahead and create a `TopicListener` object that will connect to the broker and subscribe to the topic we sent.
 To do so:

-- Navigate to the Solace-Connector Palette, drag and drop the `TopicListner` object into the canvas
+- Navigate to the Solace-Connector Palette, drag and drop the `TopicListener` object into the canvas

 ![topic-listener](img/topic-listener.png "topic-listener")